 One of the main differences between whiteboard and chalkboard paint is that chalk leaves residue.
 Even though you can effectively remove it with a damp cloth when cleaning your surface, if you are sensitive to fine particles in the air, have allergies or suffer from asthma, chalkboard paint is not recommended.
 By using whiteboard paint, you can be sure that any sensitivities or allergies are safeguarded.

 Whiteboard paint for the win

 We love chalkboard paint, but if we had to make our personal recommendation, we’d have to go with our whiteboard paint.
 Unlike chalkboard paint, it won’t leave dust or residue when cleaning and comes with the added bonus of giving you the opportunity to choose whether you would like it white or clear.

 With our whiteboard paint you can turn any smooth surface into a writable, dry erase area for offices, schools, homes, gyms, staff rooms, playrooms and any other area you can get creative with a pen in.
 This is our most popular chalkboard paint alternative.

 - Clear whiteboard paint

-Our transparent whiteboard paint is a clear dry erase paint that turns surfaces into a write on-wipe off whiteboard while retaining the original color of the surface – great for creative offices and colorful rooms.
+Our transparent whiteboard paint is a clear dry erase paint that turns surfaces into a write on-wipe off whiteboard while retaining the original colour of the surface – great for creative offices and colourful rooms.